ClemHeyd/PCR7500/README.md

 This project is a first step toward a future where scientific results are cryptographically verifiable from instrument to publication.
 Imagine:

-* Mass spectrometers that sign their molecular weight measurements
 * DNA sequencers that produce verifiable genome data
 * Clinical trial data that can be traced back to original instruments
-* Journals that require cryptographic proof of raw data
+* Journals that require proof of raw data

 By starting with PCR - one of the most widely used and frequently manipulated techniques in biology - we're creating a template for how other scientific instruments can be modified to produce trustworthy, verifiable data.